toupiefolle/mad-spinning-top/_notes/about.md

 support from the Graham Foundation, Royal College of Art and *Het* Nieuwe Instituut.

-She is currently working on the book's project titled 'CERFI.
+She is currently working on a book project titled 'CERFI.
 Militant Analysis and Institutional Programming', forthcoming with Minor Compositions.

-**Professor Patrick ffrench** is Professor of French and former Vice Dean (Research) at King's College.
-He wrote his phd on the French literary and theoretical journal Tel Quel, in 1993, under the supervision of Professor Annette Lavers at the University College London.
+**Professor Patrick ffrench** is Professor of French and former Vice Dean (Research) at King's College London.
+He wrote his phd on the French literary and theoretical journal Tel Quel, in 1993, under the supervision of Professor Annette Lavers at University College London.
 As a British Academy Postdoctoral Fellow at University College he worked on Georges Bataille and 20th-century French intellectual history, before moving to King's College London in 1999.
 The four books